rdtr/bq-partition-porter/README.md

 So the whole table is replaced with data imported.
 I recommend first you import to a temp table then if the data looks OK, copy the temp table to the actual destination.

+### Note
+Even though a table (or specified partition) is empty, 0 byte file is created on GCS.
+It is not a problem when you try importing the bucket back to BigQuery, but just note that it may produce usuless resources.